 3.7.7.2 When required by the relevant parts of the Rules or by the Register approved technical documentation, the forgings, including forged composite components, which shall be welded (refer to 3.7.1.8), appropriate non-destructive testing shall also be carried out.
 The results shall be reported to the Register representative and included in a relevant quality document of the manufacturer on a forging or batch.
-Recommendations on approval of technical documentation and on non-destructive testing are given in 2.5, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+In compliance with the requirements of this Part and 2.5, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships, ultrasonic testing shall be carried out after the forgings have been machined to a condition suitable for this type of examination and after the final heat treatment.
+Both radial and axial scanning shall be carried out where appropriate for the shape and the dimensions of the forgings being tested.

-The scope of testing and acceptance criteria shall be agreed with the Register.
+The method and extent of testing and acceptance criteria shall be agreed with the Register.